-If an individual finds it difficult or embarrassing to raise the problem directly, advice may be sought confidentially from Karen Moore (HR Department) so that an informal solution can be found if possible.
+If an individual finds it difficult or embarrassing to raise the problem directly, advice may be sought confidentially from the HR Department so that an informal solution can be found if possible.

 Formal Procedure - Where informal methods fail, or serious harassment or bullying occurs individuals are encouraged to lodge a formal complaint under the firm's Grievance procedure.
-If the individual's immediate superior is the harasser the grievance should be addressed to the Karen Moore Human Resources Director in the business unit.
+If the individual's immediate superior is the harasser the grievance should be addressed to the Human Resources Department in the business unit.
 The complaint should be made in writing and state, where possible:

-- the name of the harasser/bully - · the nature of the harassment/bullying - · dates and times when harassment/bullying occurred - names of any witnesses to the harassment/bullying, if any - any action taken by the complainant to address the harassment/bullying, if any.
+- the name of the harasser/bully - the nature of the harassment/bullying - · dates and times when harassment/bullying occurred - names of any witnesses to the harassment/bullying, if any - any action taken by the complainant to address the harassment/bullying, if any.